 (d) The date, time, and place of the public meeting, if known.

-(7) Public meeting(s).
-The commission will ordinarily hold at least one public meeting in the area affected by the rate increase within forty-five days after the date of filing.

-(8) Final action.
+(6) Final action.
 The commission will ordinarily take final action on a filing under this section within ninety days after the date of filing.

-(9) The commission may decline to apply the procedures outlined in this section if it has reason to believe that:
+(7) The commission may decline to apply the procedures outlined in this section if it has reason to believe that: